-I think it’s an interesting time for women working in the music industry at this current moment.
+I think it’s an exciting time for women working in the music industry at this current moment.
 The Scottish music scene is no stranger to producing female talent.
 From the likes of singer-songwriters Amy MacDonald and KT Tunstall to mainstream pop artists such as Nina Nesbitt.
-There’s also female fronted band Chrvches and indie, rock duo Honeyblood, a Glasgow formed band which is now a solo project with singer-songwriter, Stina Tweeddale.
+There’s also female-fronted band Chvrches and indie, rock duo Honeyblood, a Glasgow formed band which is now a solo project with singer-songwriter, Stina Tweeddale.

 Moreover, figures on female involvement in the producing side of the music business revealed that the number of successful women producers to be at an all-time low.
 A study carried out by the University of South Carolina, showed that out of 400 songs, only 2% were produced by a woman.
 This astoundingly low statistic can also be shown in a gender ratio of 47 males to every one female.